ongaeshi/emacs-milkode/README.md

 ### milkode

-You can install emacs-milkode.el from MELPA with package.el
+You can install from MELPA with package.el.

 ```
 M-x package-install milkode